-We also consider it a great point and shoot camera for travel and hiking because of it’s amazing zoom lens and fast shutter speed for catching things with quick movement.
+We also consider it a great camera for travel and hiking because of its amazing zoom lens and fast shutter speed for catching things with quick movement.
 (We like to say it’s as fast as a cheetah and maybe if you’re out on a Safari you could actually snap a shot of one!)

 The camera has a CMOS sensor and comes in at a little over 1/2lb.
 Still lightweight and easy to maneuver, this little gem will fit perfectly in your bag without you even noticing.